appellation/aoc2022/03/README.md

 I feel like my usage of MapSet could be cleaner, but otherwise this solution seems pretty optimal.

+We could use bitfields here to optimize the set intersection, but for sets of this size I don't think it's worth it.

 ## Day 1

 I'm not sure if the problem required potentially multiple common items, but this solution handles